cloudposse/packages/README.md

-fargate                   0.2.3      CLI for AWS Fargate fetch                     0.3.1      fetch makes it easy to download files, folders, and release assets from a specific git commit, branch, or tag of public andssss figurine                  0.2.2      Print your name in style ghr                       0.12.0     Upload multiple artifacts to GitHub release in parallel github-commenter          0.1.2      Command line utility for creating GitHub comments on Commits, Pull Request Reviews or Issues github-release            0.7.2      Commandline app to create and edit releases on Github (and upload artifacts) gitleaks                  1.2.0      Audit git repos for secrets 🔑
+fargate                   0.2.3      CLI for AWS Fargate fetch                     0.3.1      fetch makes it easy to download files, folders, and release assets from a specific git commit, branch, or tag of public andssss figurine                  0.2.2      Print your name in style ghr                       0.12.0     Upload multiple artifacts to GitHub Release in parallel github-commenter          0.1.2      Command line utility for creating GitHub comments on Commits, Pull Request Reviews or Issues github-release            0.7.2      Commandline app to create and edit releases on Github (and upload artifacts) gitleaks                  1.2.0      Audit git repos for secrets 🔑